 - Long-term (chronic) illnesses.
-Some women with severe chronic illnesses, such as uncontrolled diabetes, cancers and kidney failure, may not ovulate.
+Some women with severe chronic illnesses, such as uncontrolled diabetes, cancers and chronic kidney disease, may not ovulate.

-- A side-effect from some medicines is a rare cause.
+- A side-effect from some medicines.
 Medicines that sometimes cause this include chemotherapy medicines.
 Some street drugs such as cannabis and cocaine can also affect your ability to ovulate.

 - Various other problems with the ovary such as certain genetic problems.
-Genetic means that you are born with it and it is passed on through families through special codes inside cells called genes.
+(Genetic conditions are those that you are born with and which are passed on through families through special codes inside cells called genes.)

 Fallopian tube, neck of the womb (cervix) or womb (uterine) problems

-These are the cause in about 2 in 10 couples with infertility.
+These are the cause in about 2 or 3 in 10 couples with infertility.
 Problems include:

 - Previous infection of the uterus and Fallopian tubes (pelvic inflammatory disease (PID)) is another common cause.
-Chlamydial infection can be a cause of PID.
+Infection with chlamydia can be a cause of PID.
 PID can cause scarring and damage which can affect fertility.
 For example, scar tissue may block the egg (ovum) from travelling down the Fallopian tubes.
-See separate leaflet called Pelvic Inflammatory Disease for more detail.
+See separate leaflet called Pelvic Inflammatory Disease for more details.

 - Previous surgery to the Fallopian tubes, cervix or uterus.

 - Large fibroids, which may also cause problems, although this is debated by some experts.
 A fibroid is a benign (non-cancerous) growth of the uterus.
-See separate leaflet called Fibroids for more detail.
+See separate leaflet called Fibroids for more details.

-These occur in about 2 in 10 cases.
+A condition which could affect fertility is found in the male partner in about half of cases.
+(In 4 out of 10 couples who are having problems with fertility, a problem is found in both partners.)
 Some men are born with testicles (testes) that do not make any sperm or they make very few sperm.
 Some are born without testes or without a vas deferens.

 The most common reason for male infertility is a problem with sperm, due to an unknown cause.
-The sperm may be reduced in number, less mobile (less able to swim forwards), and/or be abnormal in their form.
+The sperm may be reduced in number, less able to swim forwards (less mobile) and/or be abnormal in their form.

-There are a variety of factors that may affect sperm production and male infertility.
+There are various factors that may affect sperm production and male infertility.
 These include: